desmosinc/policies/privacy-policy.md

 Such measures include implementing the European Commission's Standard Contractual Clauses for transfers of Personal Data between us and our third-party providers, which require all such recipients to protect Personal Data that they process from the UK or EEA in accordance with European data protection laws.

 We offer the [School Data Processing Addendum](/privacy#contact-us) (“DPA”) with attached Standard Contractual Clauses (“SCC”) for Schools that operate in the United Kingdom or EEA for purposes of the General Data Protection Regulation (“GDPR”) in connection with the use of Desmos’ Services by the School or Students of the School.
-You can review our standard template DPA with attached SCCs [here](/privacy-pdfs/Desmos_DPA_and_SCC_2021-06-17_v3.pdf).
+You can review our standard template DPA with attached SCCs [here](https://www.desmos.com/privacy-pdfs/Desmos_DPA_and_SCC_2021-06-17_v3.pdf).
 If you represent a school and would like to enter into that DPA (and attached SCCs) with us, please send an email to privacy-gdpr@desmos.com, with the following information about the school: (i) name, (ii) address, (iii) telephone number, (iv) signatory name, (v) signatory title, and (vi) signatory email address, and (vii) teacher.desmos.com account usernames.
 We will then send the school’s signatory a copy of the DPA for electronic signatures via DocuSign or equivalent, and arrange for signature by Desmos’ authorized representative.

 If you are a resident of the State of California, this Privacy Policy is supplemented by our [California Privacy Rights Statement](/caprivacy) that explains your California privacy rights and how you can exercise these rights.

 <h2 id="contact-us">11.
 Contact Us</h2>

-**Summary**: Please contact us with any questions.
+<div class="summary-highlight">**Summary**: Please contact us with any questions.</div>

 Please feel free to contact us with any questions or comments about this Privacy Policy, your Personal Data, your consent, or your opt-in or opt-out choices as follows: